I'm trying to find somebody here in the audio sound right.

 And it doesn't work well at all.

-And you know, not having a choice of where you're able to be treated, and uh not getting the treatment you need.
+And, you know, not having a choice of where you're able to be treated and not getting the treatment you need.

 And as a result, my mother-in-law died.

-But my husband and I have we have two children, and one is seventeen, and she was born with a rare syndrome and has had, oh, 17 surgeries.
+But my husband and I have, we have two children, and one is 17, and she was born with a rare syndrome and has had, oh, 17 surgeries.

-And we have uh high deductible HSA, you know, uh health savings account.
+And we have a high-deductible HSA, you know, health savings account.

-And we have been through periods of time where she was uh chip eligible for a very short period of time, maybe six months or a year, because we're self-employed.
+And we have been through periods of time where she was CHIP eligible for a very short period of time, maybe six months or a year, because we're self-employed.

-And um, but all the other time, she never she didn't die.
+But all the other time, she never, she didn't die.

-If she needed treatment or surgery, which has been a continual issue her whole life, the doctors and hospitals were more than happy to work with us, put us on payment plans, cut the price, whatever needed to be.
+If she needed treatment or surgery, which has been a continual issue her whole life, the doctors and hospitals were more than happy to work with us, put us on payment plans, cut the price, whatever needed to be done.

-Uh this this whole debate is we we need to really refocus this.
+This whole debate is, we need to really refocus this.

-If we start telling anecdotal stories about about the health care business and so forth, it's good, but we're missing the point here.
+If we start telling anecdotal stories about the healthcare business and so forth, it's good, but we're missing the point here.

-And also this business about indoctrinating young kids, the whole welfare mentality, that's uh that's a good point, too.
+And also this business about indoctrinating young kids, the whole welfare mentality, that's a good point, too.

-The real the real question here is why would anybody think, how has it gotten to the point that we as a nation, and apparently we don't yet, but we're on the way, but still got a frighteningly large number of people in this country who think that politicians are best qualified to run the health care business when they've never been in the business or any other business in most cases.
+The real question here is why would anybody think, how has it gotten to the point that we as a nation, and apparently we don't yet, but we're on the way, but we've still got a frighteningly large number of people in this country who think that politicians are best qualified to run the healthcare business when they've never been in the business or any other business in most cases.

 Where does this idea come from?